ericbiewener/vscode-vandelay/README.md

 falsey value will cause the standard relative path to be used.

 * `importPath`:
-	* **JavaScript:** relative import path that will be written if you don't return a value.
+	* **JavaScript:** Relative import path that will be written if you don't return a value
-	* **Python:** The dot-style import path that Vandelay is going to write (e.g. django.shortcuts)
+	* **Python:** Dot-style import path that Vandelay is going to write (e.g. django.shortcuts)
-* `absImportPath`: absolute path of the import file
+* `absImportPath`: Absolute path of the import file
-* `activeFilepath`: absolute path to the active file open in your editor
+* `activeFilepath`: Absolute path to the active file open in your editor
-* `projectRoot`: absolute path to the root of your project
+* `projectRoot`: Absolute path to the root of your project

 **JavaScript Example**